nkrusch/recontext/notes/motivations.md

 - Neural network based techniques focus on encoding program dependencies;
   often ineffective in synthesizing relational predicates. [@wang2022]

-- Good if a [solution] does not constrain the search space e.g., the number of variables or the values of coefficients, and does not fix the invariant shape e.g., by bounding the number and kind of logical connectives.
+- Ideal solution does not constrain the search space (e.g., the number of variables or the values) and does not fix the invariant shape e.g., by bounding the number and kind of logical connectives.

+- Invariant can be considered a constraint, but not vice versa; e.g., precondition is a constraint, but not an invariant.
+Constraints define limitations on the system, invariants ensure that some conditions remain always true (cf. <https://www.csplib.org> for examples)

-- Invariant inference can be seen as an inverse constraint satisfaction problem (CSP).
-In a CSP one is given a set of constraints over variables that must all be satisfied, and the goal is to find an instantiation of all the variables that satisfies these constraints [@paramonov2017].
+- (invariant/constraint) inference can be seen as an inverse of a constraint satisfaction problem (CSP) [@paramonov2017].
+In CSP, the goal is to find an instantiation of variables that satisfies given constraints.

+- Identifying [constraints] and encoding them into a mathematical model requires domain knowledge and modelling expertise [@kumar2022].

+- Constraint learning approaches aim to overcome this issue by learning constraints from past solutions.
+Automating the modeling step makes constraint solving techniques more accessible and makes the modeling process faster and cheaper. [@kumar2022]